tauamendonca/payflow-NLWT/README.md

 Right now: Starting development of this project, following the second day of class.

-The event was comprised of 5 days of classes, where:
+The event was comprised of 5 days of classes, where some of the content is:

 1st class: A brief introduction about Flutter, what it can do and how to create your first flutter app, along with some concepts like stateful and stateless.

 2nd class: Splash and Login screens, layout only, with social login button.
 Styles and theme.
 Basic structure for the home page.

 3rd class: Firebase connection, social login.
-(implementing this class right now)

-4th class: TBA
+4th class: Navigation, Barcode Scanner backend and page, camera widget, listeners.

-5th class: TBA
+5th class: Bills screen, animation, controlling, adding and saving bills.

-## Challenges
+## Challenges:

-Up to now the challenges that were talked about in the classes and that I will (try to) implement are:

-- Filter the bills by month or other data
-- Use the barcode to fill the bills data

-My added challenge, for after the event, will be the creation of a copy of this project and changing it into a product registry that can also mantain records about stock levels of goods and/or frequency of substitution of them.
+- Logout button - Not yet done.